mhasan004/Alexa-Home-Automation-Program/README.md

 # Devices_Alexa_Program
-This custom program to turn on/off a lamp and turn a servo a certain angle using Alexa, Raspberry Pi, and the ESP8266 through the MQTT protocol.
+This custom program to turn on/off a lamp and turn a servo a certain angle using Alexa, Raspberry Pi, and the ESP8266 through the MQTT protocol

-Will eventually add more devices to control.
-Servo will be used to make a linear actuator that will be 3D printed to control a sliding light dimmer.

-Will also make a website with Node.js that will be able to control the devices

-# USAGE

-* "Alexa start My Devices"

-    * "Alexa, tell my lamp to turn {On/Off}" -> Will turn lamp on or off

-    * "Alexa, tell my servo to turn {Left/Right}" -> Will move servo to angle 0 or 180

-    * "Alexa, tell my servo to turn {Angle} degrees" -> Will move servo to whatever angle you said

-OR

-* "Alexa, tell my Devices to tell my lamp to turn {On/Off}

-* "Alexa, tell my Devices to tell my servo to turn {Left/Right}"

-* "Alexa, tell my Devices to tell my servo to turn {Angle} degrees"
+home_automation.py is the python script that used Flask and Flask-Ask libraries to process Alexa intents.
+It will send servo angle values to the ESP8266 by publishing them to the MQTT server.

+MQTT_MultipleTopics.ino is an Arduino programm that is to be flashed on a ESp8266 chip.
+This will controll the servos which will turn on/off lights

+AlexaInteractionModel_MyDevices.json is the model I used for my Alexa app in the Amazon Developer Console.

+I used ngrok to take my program live.